-9) Understand what success is: the ninth principle of stakeholder engagement
+9) Understand what success is

 Project success means different things to different people and you need to establish what your stakeholder community perceives success to be for them in the context of project delivery.
 For example, an office block delivered to time and budget may not be deemed a success if the process of delivery was fraught and the new space just reminds people of poor relationships.

 Stakeholders have a variety of vested interests in the outcome of a project.
 These interests determine their perspectives of success, which in turn influences how satisfied they will be with the project outcomes.

 It is therefore important to distinguish stakeholders’ success criteria in order to prioritise and manage expectations.
 Stakeholders’ perspectives are often caused by a partial or limited view of the whole project and as a consequence it is also important to allow stakeholders to understand the big picture and where they fit.

 Agree what success looks like: developing a project vision with all your stakeholders is a useful way of uncovering the differing world views that may exist across your community.
 This vision can be refined throughout the life of the project and serves as a central focus in your communication, ongoing engagement and facilitation with your stakeholder community.